 When it comes to such situations i.e. the situations that involve things like cyber stalking and children, it is you that needs to be cautious and on your guard for the sake of your children because;

-- They are too young and carefree to even contemplate what is going on and how cyber-stalking can impact their life in the grand scheme of things.
+- They are too young and carefree to even contemplate what is going on and how cyber-stalking can impact their lives in the grand scheme of things.

 - They are easy targets.
 We live in a time where it is sort of necessary for both parents to work and earn a living in order to make ends meets.
 This means that as soon as the children are capable of looking after themselves, they are left on their own by the parents, which leaves the kids feeling a tad bit lonely at times.
 This makes it easier for stalker and such people to prey on them because of lack of parental monitoring.